ourzora/nouns-marketplace/README.md

 This project levereges the [zora-api](https://api.zora.co/) for most data fetching.
 We are actively integrating additional noun specific functionality into our endpoints.
 Integrations will be tracked in this project's changelog.

-Direct message [@ZORAEngineering](https://twitter.com/ZORAEngineering) on Twitter for an API key if your needs require greater than 30 requests per mintue.
+Direct message [@ZORAEngineering](https://twitter.com/ZORAEngineering) on Twitter for an API key if your needs require greater than 30 requests per minute.
 To access the API with a key, add a header in your requests with the key X-API-KEY.

 #### Packages: